 The solution emerging: Async patterns — submit a question, do other work, get notification when analysis is ready.

-An open-source tool that wraps reasoning models for software engineering tasks.
+Open-source tools that wrap reasoning models for software engineering tasks are gaining traction.

-What it does: - Decomposes coding tasks into reasoning steps - Uses o3 or Claude extended thinking for planning - Executes with faster models for implementation - Verifies results and iterates
+The pattern: - Decompose coding tasks into reasoning steps - Use reasoning models for planning - Execute with faster models for implementation - Verify results and iterate

 Who it's for: Developers tackling complex refactoring, architecture changes, or unfamiliar codebases.